updated

 100 firefighters are battling a blaze in St Marys with an exclusion zone in place.

-A massive factory fire is raging in Western Sydney, with 100 firefighters battling the explosive blaze near St. Marys train station.
+Firefighters have contained a massive factory fire and chemical emergency in Western Sydney, with dozens of firefighters working to douse the explosive blaze near St. Marys train station.

-The blaze broke out at around 1.30pm at commercial recycling plant on Christie Street, just a few hundred metres away from Dunheved Golf Club and a Kennard’s Self-Storage facility.
+The fire broke out at around 1.30pm at a commercial recycling plant on Christie Street, just a few hundred metres away from Dunheved Golf Club and a Kennard’s Self-Storage facility.

-Up to 20 firetrucks and 100 firefighters were called to the blaze, with NSW Fire and Rescue reporting the flames as reaching 60m in height, worsened by the gas cylinders on-site.
+At the height of the intense blaze, up to 20 firetrucks and 100 firefighters were called to the site, with NSW Fire and Rescue reporting the flames reaching 60m in height, worsened by gas cylinders on-site.

 Sign up to The Nightly's newsletters.